Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP

 \section{Experiments}

-In order to evaluate the efficacy of PA-Net, we present two experiments.
-The first experiment is on BTSP instances where the input is euclidean data.
-The second experiment is an application for coverage planning, where we test our network on non-euclidean input data generated from simulated grid world maps.
+To evaluate the efficacy of PA-Net, we present two experiments.
+The first experiment is on BTSP instances, where the input is Euclidean data.
+The second experiment is an application for coverage planning, where we test our network on non-Euclidean input data generated from simulated grid world maps.

-The performance of PA-Net is compared with deep learning based method DRL-MOA \cite{li2020deep}, evolution based strategies: NSGA-II and MOEA/D \cite{mtsp7}.
+The performance of PA-Net is compared with deep learning-based method DRL-MOA \cite{li2020deep}, evolution-based strategies: NSGA-II and MOEA/D \cite{mtsp7}.
 Further, we generate baseline results using TSP solver from \href{https://developers.google.com/optimization}{OR-Tools} library.
-Note that in this case, we use linear scalarization of objective.
+Note that in this case, we use linear scalarization of objectives.
 The experiments for deep learning methods are carried out on NVIDIA V100 Volta GPU.
-Whereas, for NSGA-II, MOEA/D and OR tools experiments are carried out on dual-core Intel i5 processor.
+Whereas, for NSGA-II, MOEA/D and OR-Tools experiments are carried out on dual-core Intel i5 processor.

 The results of PA-Net are compared with other methods on the basis of hypervolume (HV) of the solutions.
 HV is a hybrid metric used to evaluate Pareto fronts \cite{mtsp3,audet2020performance}.
-It represents the volume covered by the non-dominated set of solutions with respect to the worst case solution.
-A higher HV represents a better quality of the Pareto front, both in terms of optimality and coverage of the objective space.
-We use Monte-carlo sampling to calculate HV, where, HV is given by the percentage of points dominated by the solution set out of randomly sampled points in a fixed volume in the objective space.
-A fixed reference point is used to compute HV for all the algorithms.
-It is calculated as the product of number of cities and unity vector, for example, reference point for 200-city BTSP is $[200.0, 200.0]^{\top}$.
+It represents the volume covered by the non-dominated set of solutions with respect to the worst-case solution.
+A higher HV indicates a better quality of the Pareto front, both in terms of optimality and coverage of the objective space.
+Here, HV is calculated as the percentage of points dominated by the solution set out of densely sampled points in a fixed volume in the objective space.
+This volume is generated with respect to a reference point.
+We use a fixed reference point to compute HV for all the algorithms.
+It is calculated as the product of the number of cities and unity vector, for example, reference point for 200-city BTSP is $[200.0, 200.0]^{\top}$.

 We also mention the run time of each algorithm.
-However, evolutionary based methods and OR tools are CPU based methods, whereas DRL-MOA and PA-Net are GPU based methods.
+However, evolutionary-based methods and OR-Tools are CPU-based methods, whereas DRL-MOA and PA-Net are GPU-based methods.
 Libraries like OR-tools are highly optimized and can generate solutions in a short time.
-On the other hand, deep-learning based methods have relatively higher run-time, but they can take advantage of parallelization and generate a batch of solutions.
+On the other hand, deep-learning based methods have relatively higher run-time, but they can take advantage of parallelization and generate a batch of solutions in one shot.